18F/join.tts.gsa.gov/pages/positions/18f-user-experience-designer.md

 **The evaluation process for this job is different from a typical job announcement.**

 The technical qualifications for this position will be evaluated by subject matter experts.
 Apply only if you meet the qualifications.
-If you are not selected for this position you may be considered for similar positions at the agency within 90 days.

 **1. Resume review**
 Subject matter experts will review your resume and work item or portfolio sample to determine your technical qualifications for your chosen role(s) based on the required competencies.

-**2. Qualifying phone interviews**
+**2. Qualifying interviews**
-If the subject matter experts determine that your resume and portfolio reflect the required competencies, you will have at least one phone interview to further assess whether your experience meets the required competencies for your chosen role(s).
+If the subject matter experts determine that your resume and portfolio reflect the required competencies, you will have at least one interview to further assess whether your experience meets the required competencies for your chosen role(s).
 You may meet with more than one subject matter expert for a determination to be made.

 **3. Ranking and preference**
-Preference will be applied to applicants who move forward after the qualifying phone interviews.
+Preference will be applied to applicants who move forward after the qualifying interviews.

 Category rating

 Qualified candidates will be assigned to one of the following quality categories:

 Best Qualified: Candidates in this category possess good skills and experience above the minimum requirements for the announced position.